ClickSimply/react-element-pan/README.md

 # react-element-pan
 React component for allowing panning of DOM-elements too large for their container, in a Google Maps-like way.
 Supports touch devices and should work on IE8+.

+This version has been converted to Typescript and it's compatible with React 16.

 ## Demos
 See [the demos page](http://rexxars.github.io/react-element-pan/) for some demos.